bsatrom/particle-cloud-alexa-skill/README.md

 # MyParticle

 Alexa Skill Lambda Function for accessing Particle devices

 Available Interactions:

-- List Devices
+* List devices
-- List Functions for Device
+* List functions for a device
-- Set Active Device
-- Get Active Device
+* Set active device
+* Get active device
+* List cloud variables on device
+* Get the value of a device variable
-- Call Cloud Function on Device
+* Call cloud function on device
-- Call Cloud Function on Device with Argument
+* Call cloud function on device with argument